Probate Q&A Series

 Process & Timing

 1. Who files: The personal representative.
 Where: Estates are administered through the Clerk of Superior Court (Estates Division) in the North Carolina county where the estate is opened.
 What: The personal representative typically opens the estate, publishes notice to creditors, and collects and values estate assets.
-When: Creditors generally must present claims within the time stated in the published notice to creditors, which is commonly a three-month window from first publication (deadlines and practice can vary by county and by claim type).
+When: Creditors generally must present claims within the time stated in the published notice to creditors, which is commonly a three-month window from first publication.

 2. After the claim period runs (or earlier for clear, higher-priority expenses), the personal representative reviews claims, accepts or rejects them, and pays allowed claims in statutory priority order.
 If a claim is disputed, it may require a contested estate proceeding or civil action depending on the issue.